CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/MLaunchOption.md

 **Type: string**

 macOS dock name of Minecraft.
 In some macOS versions, you must set this option.
-[Common-Errors.md](../resources/Common-Errors.md "mention")
+[Known Issues](../resources/Common-Errors.md)

 ### DockIcon